blog | twitter | tutes | about

 To make things easy for ourselves, we will put all the images in a folder called img.
 When you upload the quiz to a website, the folder structure must be maintained.
 In other words, you will need to upload the entire folder.

 The other asset that we need is our JQuery file.
 You can either get it from the source files in the link above or if you want the latest version, you could download it from jquery.com.
 I am using version 1.9.1.
-If you use a later version, be sure to shorten the name to jquery.j
+If you use a later version, be sure to shorten the name to jquery.js

 Step 5 – Build a style sheet